Exclusive: China tried to convince North Korea to give up nuclear tests - source

 There has been repeated speculation that the North's young leader had been challenged by some elements in the military, although these assessments have been impossible to verify given the closed nature of North Korea.

-"Through mobilizing troops, Kim Jong-un wanted to see who obeyed and who refused to obey his command," the source said.
+"Through mobilising troops, Kim Jong-un wanted to see who obeyed and who refused to obey his command," the source said.

 Just under a year ago, Kim ousted Vice Marshal Ri Yong-ho, North Korea's leading military figure, as army chief of staff.
 A couple of days later North Korean media named Kim as marshal of the army.